OscarBrugne/vision-plot/README.md

 ## **Overview**

 VisionPlot is a modular project combining **Pen Plotter**, which converts images into line-based vector drawings for physical pen plotting, and **Projected Augmented Reality**, which uses a projector and camera system to dynamically overlay predefined visuals onto real-world surfaces.
-Both modules are powered by a **Process Engine** that manages the global logic.
+Both modules are powered by the [CPEE](https://cpee.org/) **Process Engine** that manages the global logic.

+This project was developed as part of the course **"Advanced Practical Course - Sustainable Process Automation: Humans, Software and the Mediator Pattern"** at the **Technical University of Munich (TUM)**.

 ## **1. Running a Script**